one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab09-Deploy-a-Pooled-Host-Pool.md

 2. When prompted enter the credentials for Julia Williams:
     * Username: Julia.Williams@`yourdomain`.onmicrosoft.com
     * Password: `Complex.Password`
+    > **NOTE:** These credentials are to logon and authenticate to the Windows Virtual Desktop Service.
 3. Click on the icon for PooledPool.
 4. Click **Allow** on the **Access local resources** window.
-5. When prompted enter the credentials for Julia Williams:
+5. When prompted enter the following credentials:
-    * Username: Julia.Williams@`yourdomain`.onmicrosoft.com
+    * Username: wvdadmin@<yourADdomain>
     * Password: `Complex.Password`
+    > **NOTE:** These credentials are to logon to a computer in the pool.
 6. Once connected, change the desktop background to a different picture.
 7. Disconnect from the session.

 ### Return to [Deploy Phase Labs](deploy.md)

-Complete a default installation and select the box for **Launch Remote Desktop when setup exits.**
-3. In the Remote Desktop client, click on **Subscribe**.